Converter Tab#

 Preview#

-The Text tab will show a list of generated file paths.
+Text (above): a list of generated file paths.

 Run conversion#